 5. Dark Chocolate

 We recommend raw cocoa powder, which you can find in any health food store.
 You may also consume solid dark chocolate candy bars in moderation.
-Be sure the treat has a dark chocolate content of at least 70%.
+Be sure the treat has a dark chocolate content of at least 70 percent.

 6. Wild Salmon

 Oily fish like salmon is super-high in omega-3 fatty acids.
-This type of healthy fats make salmon one of the best foods for inflammation hands down.
-Of course, there are other foods that contain omega-3s.
-However, fish in particular contains two particular types of omega-3s known as eicosapentaenoic (EPA) and docosahexaenoic (DHA).
+This type of healthy fat makes salmon one of the best foods for inflammation hands down.
+Of course, there are other foods that contain omega-3s, but fish in particular contains two particular types of omega-3s known as eicosapentaenoic (EPA) and docosahexaenoic (DHA).
 EPA and DHA are found in most cold-water fish and are not available in omega-3s found in plant sources.
 Studies show intake of these two highly bioavailable and active fat forms have been linked to reduced inflammation.